Chapel of Notre-Dame de Constance

 Panoramic table near the chapel

 For the descent you don't have to walk along the marked long loops of the forest road north of the chapel.
 You can go down directly from the viewpoint and thus shorten the first hairpin bend: looking from the panoramic table back to the chapel, you can see steps on the bottom left that seem to lead under the platform.
 So we go down from the viewing platform and where the left railing ends, we climb slightly over the rock to the left to these same stairs.
 They lead past ruined houses in several sections, after the last we end up at the end of a forest road.
-Here you turn right and quickly into a hairpin bend in the larger forest road (old red tank on the right).
+Here you turn right and you quickly arrive into a hairpin bend in the larger forest road (old red tank on the right).
 Now continue straight down the forest road.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2015 during our field research for Provence-Guide.Net.